openrightsgroup/virteu-design-challenge/pages/privacy-notice.md

 ### If you submit a concept using our form

 This website is hosted on [Netlify](https://www.netlify.com).
-We use [Netlify's form handling](https://www.netlify.com/docs/form-handling) to collect concepts that are submitted to the design challenge
+We use [Netlify's form handling](https://www.netlify.com/docs/form-handling) to collect concepts that are submitted to the design challenge.

-If you submit a concept using [the form here](https://designchallenge.virteuproject.eu/form.html), the following data will be collected by Netlify and sent to an Airtable spreadsheet.
+If you submit a concept using [the form here](https://designchallenge.virteuproject.eu/form.html), the following data will be collected by Netlify and then sent to an [Airtable](https://airtable.com) spreadsheet.
 It will only be made available to the VIRT-EU project.
 Open Rights Group is the data controller of this information.

 #### Data that we ask for